Top Questions You Should Be Asking When Buying a Diamond

 Not everyone is comfortable handing over their engagement ring.
 It’s important to feel comfortable asking if your jewelry repairs will be done by someone with professional certification.
 National standards are set in place to help clients feel confident with their fine jewelry repairs.
 Ask if your jeweler’s repair team has a Bench Professional Certification.

-Do You Offer a Lifetime Guarantee?
+Do You Offer a Lifetime Guarantee for Those Buying Diamond Jewelry?

 The Studio Collection Emerald Cut Diamond Double Halo Engagement Ring